DzmitryTysevich/spring-custom-scopes/README.md

   So, once bean instance is created, it lives next second, and context must return it each time the bean is accessed.
   When accessing the bean and the instance in expired, context must return a new instance, that will be available next second.

-Register scopes in following config classes:
+Register scope in following config classes:
 - [ThreeTimesScopeConfig](src/main/java/com/rd/epam/autotasks/scopes/config/ThreeTimesScopeConfig.java)
 - [ThreadScopeConfig](src/main/java/com/rd/epam/autotasks/scopes/config/ThreadScopeConfig.java)
 - [JustASecondScopeConfig](src/main/java/com/rd/epam/autotasks/scopes/config/JustASecondScopeConfig.java)